Participation in the Honors Program provides many benefits:

 - Additional information can be found in the MCC Honors Program Handbook.

 Content topics vary widely based on instructor and societal relevance.
-Past seminars were Tattoos & Piercings, Ghosts & Monsters U.S., Mythbuster Math, Reasoning, Art in the Environment, The Leaf in the Pen, and The Hunger Games.
+Past seminars include Escaping North Korea, Tattoos & Piercings, Ghosts & Monsters U.S., Mythbuster Math, Reasoning, Art in the Environment, The Leaf in the Pen, and The Hunger Games.

-An Honors Project, up to 3 credits, may be completed in lieu of an Honors Seminar or Honors Course if circumstances prevent enrollment in these honors requirements.
+An Honors Project, worth up to 3 credits, may be completed in lieu of an Honors Seminar or Honors Course if circumstances prevent enrollment in these Honors requirements.
 Examples of circumstances include institutional scheduling conflicts, seminars cancelled, etc. This is subject to approval by instructors and the Honors Committee.